 Most employers did an impressive job of rising to the challenge of Covid-19.
 Companies quickly shifted to a remote work environment while implementing on-site safety measures.
-The challenge in 2021 is to keep this effort going.
+The challenge in the year ahead is to keep this effort going.
 The upheaval of the past year has created a great deal of stress and anxiety.
 Employers can counter this by investing in Employee Assistance Programs, offering mindfulness and relaxation tools as part of the total rewards package.

 Any restructuring will involve moving employees around and redistributing responsibility.
 To make a success of this, employers need to step up their training and development programs.
 While there’s a lot going on right now, it’s also important to keep an eye on the future by investing in career development programs and succession planning.
 From an employee’s perspective, development opportunities are more important than ever.
 Now is not the time for anyone's career to stagnate.

 People performed extraordinary feats in recent months.
 In the face of unprecedented levels of disruption, they’ve continued to hit targets and satisfy customers.
 Employers have to equally step up their performance recognition efforts and show their appreciation for hard work.
 Remote worker recognition programs may require some creativity – you can’t organize a team lunch when everyone is working remotely.